 Main Content

-In the U.S., heritage and awareness months are an important part of social justice movements to achieve historical representation and civil rights advancement.
-Each national month has been established thanks to the organization, persistence and vision of individuals who spent years advocating for recognition and inclusion.
-In the Center for Equity and Inclusion, we see these months as special moments to reflect upon the diversity that is central to our campus and to educate our community about all the ways culture matters.
-And while we each celebrate our different backgrounds and lived experiences everyday of the year, telling our stories and lifting up community during these dedicated public moments ensure that we all have an opportunity to learn from one another and appreciate what it means to live and work in multicultural society as a global citizen.
+In the U.S., heritage months are a result of the broad range of social justice movements to achieve civil rights advancement for historically marginalized groups of people.
+Affirming representation is an important part of creating change.
+Each heritage month has been established thanks to the collective organizing, persistence and vision of individuals who spent years challenging harmful stereotypes, advocating for positive recognition and fostering inclusive environments.
+Humanizing narratives and complex depictions of diverse groups have the power to shift mindsets and even influence social structures.
+In the Center for Equity and Inclusion, we see these months as special moments to appreciate diversity as our strength and to educate about all the ways multiculturalism matters to the vitality of our campus.
+And while we each honor our different backgrounds, cultural traditions and lived experiences every day of the year, making time to share our stories, including those of struggle as well as triumph, lifts up community during these dedicated national moments.
+In this way, we ensure that everyone has an opportunity to reflect upon what it means to live and work together as global citizens.
 We invite you to join us in the celebration!

 Latiné Heritage Month